Spreckels Organ Pavilion: Concerts and events

-Free organ concerts are given at 2:00 pm each Sunday afternoon, sponsored by San Diego Parks and Recreation Department, the Spreckels Organ Society, and private donations.
-On Monday evenings in the summer, The Spreckels Summer International Organ Festival is also presented by the Spreckels Organ Society.
+Free organ concerts are given in Balboa Park at 2:00 pm each Sunday afternoon, sponsored by San Diego Parks and Recreation Department, the Spreckels Organ Society, and private donations.

+On Monday evenings at 7:30 p.m. during the summer, The Spreckels Summer International Organ Festival is presented by the Spreckels Organ Society.
+Concerts include a silent movie with organ accompaniment, similar to the original orchestral performance that would have been heard in theaters during that time.

 During the summer on Tuesdays, Wednesdays, and Thursdays, "Twilight in the Park" provides mixed popular concerts.

 The annual December Nights celebration is performed on the Spreckels stage.
 The San Diego Community Christmas Center displays nativity scenes in the pavilion during the Christmas season.

+Numerous high school and college graduations are also held at the organ pavilion.

 On August 31, 2014, Drive Like Jehu reunited for a performance at the pavilion, accompanied by civic organist Carol Williams.
 The collaboration was facilitated by the Spreckels Organ Society board of directors.
 The novelty of playing with the accompaniment of the organ was a key factor in bringing the band back together.